RiverSmart Australia Ltd is a registered not-for-profit organisation - ABN 52 134 395 636

 'Feel good Fridays' - prebook a Friday morning treat for your workplace.
 Call the Kiosk on 6847 3720 to place you order and we'll deliver to your workplace (in Warren only sorry!).
 Coffee, tea, hot chocolate, with egg and bacon roll, banana bread or raisin toast...yum.

-Art exhibition opening - Friday 22 July @ 5.30pm.
+Jenny Beach art exhibition opened - runs from Friday 22 July for four weeks.
 Jenny Beach - A metaphorical journey.
 Contemporary and conceptual art inspired by nature and natural forms.
-Please RSVP for catering on 0448 279 939.

 Come along and enjoy our new winter foods in the snuggly warmth of the Kiosk.
 Below - Try a coffee and toasted banana bread for a brekky snack!